 First, some tips on how often you should clean your stainless steel sink.
 Trust me, you’ll have a much easier time cleaning your stainless steel sink if you do it more than just a few times a year before guests come over.

-Every time you use the sink you should rinse it with warm water.
-Rinsing your sink after washing dishes will get rid of food and soap residue.
-To really keep your sink in top shape, you should also dry it after rinsing on a daily basis.
+With each sink use you should rinse it with warm water.
+Rinsing your sink after washing dishes will get rid of food and dish soap residue.
+To really keep your sink in top shape, you should also dry it after rinsing with warm water on a daily basis.

 If you’ve been rinsing your sink after use, you should only need to deep clean it once every couple of weeks.